 Birthplace: Honolulu, Hawaii, United States of Americasee more on K. Megan McArthur

-Birthplace: USA, Gibbstown, New Jerseysee more on Sylvia Earle
+Birthplace: Gibbstown, New Jersey, United States of Americasee more on Sylvia Earle

 Birthplace: Sydney, Australiasee more on Matthew England